Facebook Pixel How to Pose Bands: The Ultimate Guide

-Getting your favorite band into your photo studio might sound like a dream come true – but could quickly turn into a disaster if you don’t know what you’re doing!
+Getting the opportunity to photograph your favorite band might sound like a dream come true – but it could quickly turn into a disaster if you don’t know what you’re doing!
 Not all bands know how to pose or position themselves for photographs, and it’s your job as a photographer to direct them.
-So before you find yourself having a crisis – unsure of how to properly get bands set up for their epic promotional shoot – check out your guide to posing bands in photography!

 How is band photography different from other group photography?